PNNL-Predictive-Phenomics/valpas/README.md

 The command will also automatically open a browser window and redirect to `http://localhost:8888/` from where the actual jupyter notebook can be opened.

 ### Within VSCode
 Running the notebook from within VSCode requires the installation of the [Jupyter extension]((https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter)).
 For more on VSCodes notebook functionality also see [here](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).
-After opening the git repository as folder in VSCode and opening the jupyter notebook, the previously installed conda environment should be a selectable kernel option.
+After opening the git repository as folder in VSCode and opening the jupyter notebook, the previously installed virtual environment should be a selectable kernel option.
 If it is not available a restart of VSCode might help.